-Lemon water has been promoted by celebrities like actress Gwyneth Paltrow and supermodel Gisele Bündchen due to its supposed positive effects.1 However, health professionals and practitioners haven’t been too quick to back up these claims, with some nutritionists saying that lemon water isn’t directly responsible for some of the purported effects, like weight loss, for example.2
+Lemon water has been promoted by celebrities like singer Beyoncé and supermodel Gisele Bündchen due to its supposed positive effects.1 However, health professionals and practitioners haven't been too quick to back up these claims, with some nutritionists saying that lemon water isn't directly responsible for some of the purported effects, such as weight loss.2

 Nevertheless, drinking this beverage may still offer numerous health benefits due to the antioxidants and nutrients that lemon offers.
-Some of the possible health benefits of lemon water include getting an immune system boost, improved liver function and better blood pressure management.
-Many people have actually made it a point to make lemon water their first drink of the day.
-If you’re looking for more information about lemon water or you want to learn how to make your own, continue reading this article.
+Some of the possible health benefits of lemon water include getting an immune system boost,3 improved liver function4 and better blood pressure management.5 Many people have actually made it a point to make lemon water their first drink of the day.
+If you're looking for more information about lemon water or you want to learn how to make your own, continue reading this article.

 What Is Lemon Water?

-Lemon (Citrus limon Osbeck) is a citrus fruit well-known for its extremely sour taste, which is mainly due to the high percentage of citric acid found in its juice.
-But aside from citric acid, lemon juice contains other beneficial compounds and nutrients, such as vitamin C, potassium and folate.3
+Lemon (Citrus limon) is a citrus fruit well-known for its extremely sour taste, which is mainly due to the high percentage of citric acid found in its juice.
+But aside from citric acid, lemon juice contains other beneficial compounds and nutrients, such as vitamin C, potassium and folate.6

-But what is lemon water?
-The simplest description is that it’s a mixture of lemon juice and water.
-The water’s temperature is a matter of personal preference, as it can be prepared either hot or cold.
-In some cases, people might add a few other ingredients to improve its taste, such as cucumber slices, a few mint leaves or even chia seeds.4 However, a 2015 study claims that warm lemon water might be a better choice, especially if you drink it in the morning.
-This belief is backed by Ayurvedic medicine, with warm water believed to promote intestinal tightening, making bowel movements easier.5
+The simplest description of lemon water is that it's a mixture of lemon juice and water.
+The water's temperature is a matter of personal preference, as it can be prepared either hot or cold.
+In some cases, people might add a few other ingredients to improve its taste, such as cucumber slices, a few mint leaves or even chia seeds.7

 Three Potential Health Benefits of Lemon Water

-Aside from the belief that lemon water may help detoxify the body, this beverage may also offer other health benefits:
+Aside from the belief that lemon water may help detoxify the body, this beverage may also help to:

-- May support immune function — Lemon and other citrus fruits are good sources of vitamin C, an important antioxidant that has a direct effect on stopping free radical damage.
-This vitamin is also responsible for immune system protection, allergy alleviation and infection mitigation.6 The juice of one lemon contains about 18.6 grams of vitamin C.7
+- Support immune function — Lemon and other citrus fruits are good sources of vitamin C, an important antioxidant that has a direct effect on stopping free radical damage.
+This vitamin is also responsible for immune system protection, allergy alleviation and infection mitigation.9 The juice of one lemon contains about 18.6 grams of vitamin C.10

-- May improve blood pressure control — In a 2014 study, researchers linked daily lemon intake to better blood pressure regulation in conjunction with walking.
-While the mechanism is not clear, it may be linked to the citric acid in lemon and its effect on the improvement of calcium and magnesium absorption.8
+- Improve blood pressure control — In a 2014 study, researchers linked daily lemon intake to better blood pressure regulation in conjunction with walking.
+While the mechanism is not clear, it may be linked to the citric acid in lemon and its effect on the improvement of calcium and magnesium absorption.11

-- May help improve liver function — Because of the antioxidant properties of lemon juice, drinking lemon water may have hepatoprotective properties.
+- Improve liver function — Due to the antioxidant properties of lemon juice, drinking lemon water may have hepatoprotective properties.
 However, this conclusion comes primarily from animal studies, with no clear indication that this is also applicable to humans.
-One study was done in 2017 and was published in the journal Biomed Research International, where mice were given doses of lemon juice to treat alcohol-induced liver damage.9
+One study was done in 2017 and was published in the journal Biomed Research International, where mice were given doses of lemon juice to treat alcohol-induced liver damage.12

-The weight loss process may also be attributed to the general effects of drinking instead of this specific beverage.
+Weight loss from lemon water may also be attributed to the general effects of drinking instead of this specific beverage.
 Lemon water contains as little as 6 calories per glass, making it a suitable alternative for flavored drinks that are usually loaded with sugar.
-In addition, drinking water before or during meals promotes satiety, thus curbing increased food intake.11
+In addition, drinking water before or during meals promotes satiety, thus curbing increased food intake.14

-Drinking adequate water has also been associated with increased rates of metabolism, as proper hydration may stimulate the mitochondria in the cells for better energy expenditure.12 A 2003 study from the Journal of Clinical Endocrinology and Metabolism also linked drinking water to thermogenesis.
-The study showed that people who drank about 500 milliliters of water could boost their metabolism by about 30 percent for about 30 to 40 minutes.13
+Drinking adequate water has also been associated with increased rates of metabolism, as proper hydration may stimulate the mitochondria in the cells for better energy expenditure.15 A 2003 study from the Journal of Clinical Endocrinology and Metabolism also linked drinking water to thermogenesis.
+The study showed that people who drank about 500 milliliters of water could boost their metabolism by about 30% for about 30 to 40 minutes.16

 Even though drinking lemon water is good for you, it should not be the only move you employ for maintaining a healthy weight.
 There are numerous factors that you should consider when you plan on detoxifying your body or improving your weight management, including improving your sleep, diet and following a healthy exercise routine.
 Drinking lemon water should only be a complementary strategy, as it is not a magic bullet that will solve all your problems.